phore/phore-dba/README.md

 It will map Objects to Tables using exact the same Names.

-It will work with mysqli, sql, and PDO in gerneral.
+- It will work with mysqli, sql, and PDO in gerneral.
+- Update only changed properties

 ## Installation